Federicosuarezpa/knackProject/README.md

 has and also over every object -> fields && scene -> view.

 The code filters to check if there are multiple values with the same '_id' and it returns only one.
+The code also checks that two objects don't have the same key value, because we assume that if that occurs it means that the object is duplicated, so we remove one of them.
 After that, we only save the original Json with the modified data and not duplicated values.

 ### Requirements